 The school will take a whole school approach towards educating on forced marriage in the school curriculum and environment - in particular, the school's RSHE curriculum will incorporate teaching about the signs of forced marriage and how to obtain help.
 Appropriate materials and sources of further support will be signposted to pupils.
 Pupils will be encouraged to access appropriate advice, information and support.

-Teachers and other staff members will be educated through CPD about the issues surrounding forced marriage and the signs to look out for.
+Teachers and other staff members will be educated during the annual safeguarding induction and updates about the issues surrounding forced marriage and the signs to look out for.